Large Enterprise Email System Architecture Design and Full Mail Flow Analysis

 graph TB

-A[User Client/Web/Mail Client] --> B[Nginx Frontend Proxy]
+A[User Client/Web] --> B[Nginx Frontend Proxy]

-B --> C@{shape: stadium, label: "Haproxy Load Balancer"}
+B --> C@{shape: stadium, label: "Haproxy<br/>Load Balancer"}

-class C network
+class C net

-class A,B,D1,D3,E,F processCore Component Description
+class E outCore Component Description

 - Frontend proxy layer: Nginx provides unified proxy for user access entry, improving access stability